codersaiful/ca-quick-view/readme.txt

 == Description ==
-CA WooCommerce Quick View for WooCommerce is a lightweight WooCommerce based plugin.
+Quick View by Code Astrology is a lightweight WooCommerce based plugin.
 A user can easily view a product without redirection.
 The advanced slider is used for navigating gallery products.
 Lots of options and live customizable.

 == Settings==
 Go to Appearance > Customize > Quick View Settings